microsoft/testfx/docs/RFCs/006-DynamicData-Attribute.md

 [DynamicData("ReusableTestDataProperty", DynamicDataDisplayName = "GetCustomDynamicDataDisplayName")]
 ```

 `DynamicDataDisplayNameDeclaringType` should be used in cases where the dynamic data display name method exists in a class other than the test class

 ```csharp
 [DynamicData("ReusableTestDataMethod", DynamicDataDisplayName = "GetCustomDynamicDataDisplayName", DynamicDataDisplayNameDeclaringType = typeOf(UnitTests))]
 ```

 ### Benefits of using DynamicData attribute

 1. More than one tests can use the same test data, if required.
 2. Changes in the shared test data can be scoped to single place.

+## Unresolved questions

+None.